Rip Van Winkle (1910 film): Production

 The production and an adaptation of Washington Irving's story of Rip Van Winkle.
 The stage adaptation was well-known and the adaptation would be compared to Joseph Jefferson's portrayal on the stage.
 The writer of the scenario is unknown, but it was most likely Lloyd Lonergan.
 He was an experienced newspaperman employed by The New York Evening World while writing scripts for the Thanhouser productions.
 The adaptation differs from the original in some ways, including that Winkle's cantankerous wife has remarried instead of died.

 The film director is unknown, but it may have been Barry O'Neil or Lucius J. Henderson.
 Sometimes the directional credit is given to Theodore Marston.
 The apparent origin of this error is from the American Film-Index 1908–1915.
 Film historian Q. David Bowers consulted one of the co-authors of the book, Gunnar Lundquist, and confirmed that the credit of Marston was in error.
-Theodore Marston worked with Pathé, Kinemacolor, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
+Theodore Marston worked with Pathé, Kinemacolor of America, Vitagraph and other companies, but there is no record of Marston working with Thanhouser.
 This error has persisted in several works including The Complete Index to Literary Sources in Film.
 The same work also credits Alphonse Ethier with a role, but this is not cited by Bowers.

 The only known cast credits are for Frank H. Crane and Marie Eline.
 The other cast credits are unknown, but many 1910 Thanhouser productions are fragmentary.
 In late 1910, the Thanhouser company released a list of the important personalities in their films.
 The list included G.W.
 Abbe, Justus D. Barnes, Frank H. Crane, Irene Crane, Marie Eline, Violet Heming, Martin J. Faust, Thomas Fortune, George Middleton, Grace Moore, John W. Noble, Anna Rosemond, Mrs. George Walters.